MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 task.resume()
 ```

-That's the networking layer completed 👌
+Networking layer is now complete (for now) 👌

 > [solution]
 >